Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Social Sciences

-\cbox{blue!60} \textbf{Prevention and Awareness.} Raising awareness and educating victims, parents, and educators about cybergrooming is a key focus of social science research.
+\cbox{blue!60} \textbf{Prevention and Awareness.}~\cite{Calvete_Orue_GamezGuadi_2022, Dorasamy_etal_2021, carmo2023knowledge, choo_responding_2009, kamar2022parental, dolev-cohen_parental_2024, craven_current_2007, christiansen2024hidden, khotimah2024child, lundrigan2025relationship} Raising awareness and educating victims, parents, and educators about cybergrooming is a key focus of social science research.
 Studies evaluate educational programs that enhance online safety knowledge among minors and caregivers \cite{Calvete_Orue_GamezGuadi_2022}.
-Other research highlights parental supervision strategies in mitigating grooming risks \cite{Dorasamy_etal_2021, kamar2022parental, christiansen2024hidden, khotimah2024child}.
+Other research highlights parental supervision strategies in mitigating grooming risks \cite{Dorasamy_etal_2021, kamar2022parental, christiansen2024hidden, khotimah2024child, lundrigan2025relationship}.
 Additionally, scholars assess awareness campaigns and school-based digital literacy initiatives in reducing victimization rates \cite{craven_current_2007}.

-\cbox{red!70} \textbf{Behavioral Stages.} Understanding the sequential phases of cybergrooming is crucial for both intervention and detection.
-Research has categorized grooming into distinct stages, such as access, relationship-building, manipulation, exploitation, and concealment \cite{Anggraeny2023}.
-Linguistic and behavioral analyses have been conducted to compare online grooming strategies with offline tactics, identifying unique features of digital grooming interactions \cite{black2015linguistic, grant_assuming_2016}.
-These findings aid in refining detection models and improving response strategies for law enforcement and child protection agencies.
+\cbox{red!70} \textbf{Behavioral Stages.}~\cite{black2015linguistic, Anggraeny2023, grant_assuming_2016, gamez2018persuasion, evans2025corpus} Understanding the sequential phases of cybergrooming is crucial for intervention and detection.
+Research categorizes grooming into stages such as access, relationship-building, manipulation, exploitation, and concealment.
+Linguistic and behavioral analyses compare online grooming strategies with offline tactics, identifying distinct features of digital interactions.
+These findings help refine detection models and strengthen response strategies for law enforcement and child protection agencies.

-Table~\ref{tab:research-objects-ss} shows that most research in social sciences on cybergrooming focuses on \textit{risk analysis} (44.19\%) and \textit{offender profiling} (41.86\%). \textit{Prevention and awareness} (20.93\%) and \textit{behavioral stages} (9.30\%) are less frequently addressed, indicating a primary focus on understanding risks and offender profiles over awareness initiatives and intervention planning.
+Table~\ref{tab:research-objects-ss} shows that most research in social sciences on cybergrooming focuses on \textit{risk analysis} (43.11\%) and \textit{offender profiling} (31.03\%). \textit{Prevention and awareness} (17.24\%) and \textit{behavioral stages} (8.62\%) are less frequently addressed, indicating a primary focus on understanding risks and offender profiles over awareness initiatives and intervention planning.

 A limitation of existing research is the relatively lower emphasis on \textit{prevention and awareness} and \textit{behavioral stages}, critical for proactive intervention.
 This gap highlights the need to bridge theoretical findings with practical applications, such as integrating awareness programs into law enforcement training and developing real-time intervention tools.